roryl/lucee-book/reflection.md

 {% gist id="https://gist.github.com/roryl/2f2a68e2198d7401dd00",file="reflection_source.cfc" %}{% endgist %}

 This will produce the same dump output as in the preceeding example.
+The string passed to getComponentMetaData() is the dot delimited path to the component.

 The reason one may use getMetaData() rather than getComponentMetaData() is when they do not know the source file of the Component being inspected, but simply have a reference to an already existing Component.

+getComponentMetaData is slower than getMetaData because it must read in the source file first.